Docs

 httpOptions parameter removed

 The httpOptions parameter was removed from the internal buildRequest function but it is used by most public facing APIs.
 Hence you were able to pass httpOptions to some functions which is not possible anymore.
-If you're currently relying on this functionality and wish to update, please reach out to Clerk's support.
+If you're currently relying on this functionality and want to update, contact support.

 The internal change looks like this: